At a glance …

 For full details please click here to view the South African Department of Home Affairs website.

-Since the 1st of June 2015 South Africa has implemented stringent conditions with regards travelling with children under 18 years of age.
+On the 1st of June 2015 South Africa has implemented stringent conditions with regards travelling with children under 18 years of age.
+HOWEVER, as of the 11th November these conditions have been revoked, and children travelling with accompanying adults to South Africa from visa free destinations now only need to have a valid passport.

 You drive on the left in South Africa.
 Car rental is recommended in South Africa and a wide range of international brand rental agencies are found throughout the country.